-This is a fantastic ground cover plant and very common lawn alternative.
+This is a fantastic ground cover plant and very common as a lawn alternative.
 Creeping thyme is a great choice for sunny spots and releases a rich scent when you walk on it.
 The purple flowers also look stunning in summer.

 Sow creeping thyme from seed or buy plug plants and let it spread.
 It is really low maintenance and can also be used to fill gaps and cracks in the patio.

 These seed mixes are ideal if you don’t want to get rid of grass entirely.
 They use hardy, slow-growing ryegrass and fescue that will only need mowing once a month or less.

 They are widely available in America and slowly making an appearance in Britain.
 Eco lawns are perfect if you still want to have grass, especially if you want a hardy lawn that kids can play on.

 Replacing grass with moss seems the wrong way round, but it’s a great idea if your lawn is in shade.
 You need to buy moss plugs (small clumps of moss with roots intact) and plant them 15cm apart in bare soil.

 Keep the ground moist and they will spread and join together.
 Make sure to keep on top of weeds too.
 Moss comes in a variety of colours and thicknesses to suit different types of use.

 This creeping perennial is also known as mind-your-own-business.
-It’s a great lawn alternative because it has rich green colour and needs little maintenance.
+It’s a great lawn alternative because it is evergreen, with rich green colour and needs little maintenance.
 It’s best for moist, shaded areas and can tolerate sun or shade, so a great grass substitute for a shaded courtyard.